Beyond End-to-End Video Models: An LLM-Based Multi-Agent System for Educational Video Generation: Conclusion

 \section{Conclusion}

-We propose a hierarchical LLM-based multi-agent framework for industrial-scale instructional video generation.
+We propose a hierarchical LLM-based multi-agent system for industrial-scale instructional video generation.
 By breaking down video synthesis into specialized tasks—rigorous reasoning, pedagogical narration, and executable visualization—coordinated under centralized orchestration with heterogeneous critiques, our system addresses key limitations of end-to-end video generation models in handling symbolic content and procedural accuracy.
-Industrial deployment validates the practical effectiveness at large scale, with a production capacity exceeding one million videos per day and over 95\% cost reduction compared to industry baselines, while maintaining an approximately 96\% quality publishable rate.
+Industrial deployment demonstrates the practical effectiveness at large scale, with a production capacity exceeding one million videos per day and over 95\% cost reduction compared to industry baselines, while maintaining an approximately 96\% Publishable Rate.
 These results demonstrate that structured multi-agent collaboration can effectively transform instructional video generation from a labor-intensive bottleneck into a scalable, automated process.
+Overall, \ourmethod shows that a collaborative multi-agent harness can turn LLM reasoning and code generation into a deployable video-production workflow with explicit verification and release control.
+The system can be extended to broader educational domains through domain-specific templates and validation rules.
+Future work will assess this generalization on public cross-disciplinary benchmarks and incorporate student-centered learning-effectiveness measures beyond expert review.

+\begin{acks} The authors would like to thank Zhifang Xue, Ruiyu Zhao, Zesong Zhang for their tremendous support during the course of this work.
+We also thank our colleagues at Baidu for their continuous support and for creating an environment conducive to applied research. \end{acks}